 Rather more meditative, but still polemical, is Interspecies Ethics by Cynthia Willett, which styles the behaviour of young African and Indian elephants as an insurgency against human oppression.
 Adolescent males, she writes, alone or in gangs, “have been attacking villages and ploughing under swathes of crops in retaliation for the murder of their families and the destruction of their tribal land.”
 And this is no figure of speech.
 “Animals are like us,” she insists.
 We must “secure animal rights … support cross-species solidarity with animal co-workers and co-inhabitants of inter-species communities”.

-Morally, human beings must not do those things, no matter what the cost to humanity of not doing them, or even if they do them in a humane way.
+I’m being thoughtful, I admit.
+Animal rights teach us that certain things are wrong as a matter of principle, that there are some things that it is morally wrong to do to animals.
+Human beings must not do those things, no matter what the cost to humanity of not doing them, or even if they do them in a humane way.
 For example: if animals have a right not to be bred and killed for food, then animals must not be bred and killed for food.
 It makes no difference if the animals are given 5-star treatment throughout their lives and then killed humanely without any fear or pain – it’s just plain wrong in principle, and nothing can make it right.

 Accepting the doctrine of animal rights means: